notsag-dev/hacking-tools-for-web-developers/README.md

 Nmap done: 1 IP address (1 host up) scanned in 22.79 seconds
 ```

-As you can see, when executed this way nmap retrieves information about services running on a certain host or group of hosts (yes, you can also scan several hosts at the same time).
+As you can see, when executed this way nmap retrieves information about services running on a certain host.
 The `-A` flag means the scan is aggressive and includes OS detection, service versions detection and the execution of the default set of scripts.
 For less intrusive attacks, use `--script=safe` instead.
 For vulnerability detection (very useful, but more intrusive) use `--script=vuln`.

 Tip: if nmap indicates your host is down, it may be because it does not reply to ping requests.
 Adding `-Pn` will launch the scan and ignore the ping check.

 ## Searchsploit
 https://github.com/offensive-security/exploitdb

 Searchsploit is a great tool for finding available exploits for applications and kernels.
 If a vulnerable version of an application is being executed on your server, it may be possible for a malicious actor to exploit it to gain access to your data or perform other types of attacks.
-On the other hand, being able to execute these verifications ourselves is a great skill to have to proactively defend from those attacks.
+On the other hand, being able to execute these verifications ourselves is a great skill to have to proactively defend our systems.

-It's worth mentioning that searchsploit works pretty well with nmap and other scanners, as after discovering what services are running on a certain server we can search them by version number on searchsploit to see if there are exploits available.
+It's worth mentioning that searchsploit works pretty well with nmap and other scanners, as after discovering what services are running on a certain server we can search them by version number on searchsploit to see if there are any exploits available for them.

 Example:
 ```